peter/versioned/README.md

 # Versioned

 A clojure framework that provides a CMS REST API based on MongoDB.
-Features include token based user authentication, JSON schema validation, versioning, publishing, relationships, changelog, and a model API with before/after callbacks on create/update/delete operations.
+Features include token based user authentication, JSON schema validation, versioning, publishing, relationships, changelog, partial [jsonapi.org](http://jsonapi.org) compliance, and a model API with before/after callbacks on create/update/delete operations.

 The background of this library is that it is a re-implementation and simplification of the Node.js/Mongodb CMS API that we built to power the Swedish recipe website [köket.se](http://www.koket.se)